angarsky/diveintopython/learn/install.md

+> [!NOTE]
+> Read this tutorial on the website: https://diveintopython.org/learn/install

 If you're new to programming or looking to dive into the world of Python, you'll need to install Python on your computer to get started.

 ## How to install Python?